An Open Science Framework for SFU

 The first phase of this project will lead to a set of institutional open science principles and an implementation plan.
 Over the next year, with funding from the Tanenbaum Open Science Institute, the Open Science Buy-In Project will involve assessing the needs, challenges and benefits of implementing open science at the university.

-We are hiring a project manager to help support the activities for this project.
+Community consultations will begin in 2024.
 If you are a part of SFU’s research and innovation community and want to participate in the community consultations, please sign up for our mailing list for the latest updates.